bscs3a/Master/README.md

 ### Sample Usage
 no need to include the root folder name just the route
-> it only works on given example html elements
+> it only works on the given example html elements

 ```
 <span route ='/po/sampleRoute'>